Voyz/databay/docs/source/extending/extending_outlets.rst

 Consuming Records
 ^^^^^^^^^^^^^^^^^

-Outlets are provided with a list of all records produced by all inlets of the governing link.
+Outlets are provided with a :any:`list` of all records produced by all inlets of the governing link.
 Each :any:`Record` contains two fields:

 1. :any:`Record.payload` - data stored in the record.
 2. :any:`Record.metadata` - metadata attached to the record